-Fig 2: Designing and managing the operations response system Given an understanding of the customer value drivers these may be used to identify the planning areas that need to be addressed when constructing the operations response system.
+Given an understanding of the customer value drivers these may be used to identify the planning areas that need to be addressed when constructing the operations response system.
 An obvious place to start is to identify the processes that generate value for customers.
 Slywotzky and Morrison (1997), in their "customer-centric" approach suggest the "things that are so important to customers" are the customers' value drivers and the important value drivers are those adding significant value to customers.
-Within the context of the value chain (Demand Chain Analysis + the Operations Response System Response), value drivers assume a two-fold significance.
+Within the context of the value chain (Demand Chain Analysis + Response Management + Demand Chain Management), value drivers assume a two-fold significance.
 One is clearly that of adding value for customers; the other is the ability to differentiate the value offer such that it creates competitive advantage.

-Five questions emerge: - 1.
-What is the combination of value drivers required by the target customer group? - 2.
+Five questions emerge:

+- 1. What is the combination of value drivers required by the target customer group? - 2.
 What is the customer group's order of priority? - 3.
-What are the implications for differentiation decisions? - 4.
-Are there opportunities for long term competitive advantage? - 5.
-What are the implications for cost structures?
+What are the implications for differentiation decisions?
+Are there opportunities for long term competitive advantage? - 4.
+What are the implications for cost structures? - 5.
+Are there opportunities for trade-offs to occur between value chain partners that may result in increased customer value (and stakeholder value) or decreases in the value system costs or the costs of the target customer group?